B2B Lead Generation For Complex Sales

 So how your customers feel and what you need to do begins with your empathy.
-We need to focus on an emotional connection before conversion; this is true in personal relationships, dating, and friendships.
+We need to focus on building emotional connection before conversion; this is true even in personal relationships, dating, and friendships.
 We actually need to connect with people before we ask something, which is why empathy marketing is essential.

 How to Know Your Customers’ Core Emotional Motivators

 You’ll do well to know what your customers care about.
 We’re going to need to learn how we can be ‘the customer’.
 Further in the article, we’re going to share some tools to do that.